engshadysalah/Java-Basics/README.md

 26: ToString
 27: Variables

-Note That repo is jaust only for Java Learning Beginners
+Note That repo is just only for Java Learning Beginners